chef/chef-client-docs/content/upgrade.md

     This may be a symbolic link to the actual folder where the `chef-client` CLI and other tools from a previous install resides.

-    You can use `ls -al` to identify any sybmolic links:
+    You can use `ls -al` to identify any symbolic links:

     ```sh
     ls -al /usr/bin